 Example:

-Airport Manager is responsible for providing resources for rescue and fire fighting to meet the CAA standard.
+Airport Manager is responsible for providing resources for rescue and firefighting to meet the CAA standard.

-The Chief Fire Officer, or in his absence his delegate, is solely responsible for ensuring all equipment is available and the appropriate level of protection is available, including the requisite amount of extinguishing agents, to achieve the rated category of the RFF.
+The Chief of RFFS is solely responsible for ensuring all equipment is available and the appropriate level of protection is available, including the requisite amount of extinguishing agents, to achieve the rated category of the RFF.

 ICAO Aircraft Rescue and Fire Fighting Category